The best restaurants in Naples - Citimarks

 A Vesuvian pizza

-Any pizza that is not from Naples is something else.
-This fluffy, transparent food, as soft as a hem, with rims as puffy and scorched as cooled lava from the Vesuvius […] is a form of Neapolitan life, just like the Neapolitan spaghetti, and certain cakes that have by now become famous.
+Any pizza not originating from Naples is simply something else.
+This airy, translucent delicacy, as soft as a seam, with rims as fluffy and charred as cooled lava from Vesuvius […] is a manifestation of Neapolitan life, much like Neapolitan spaghetti, and certain now-famous cakes.

-Nothing was originally invented by the Neapolitans, but, later on, it was them who created this pizza form known as “Neapolitan”. […] Pizza, or schiacciata or stiacciata, was always there: there would always be someone to come up with the idea of laying wheat, rice, or another edible ingredient on a burnt stone in order to be fed with […] without deriving any pleasure from it, apart from that of satisfying his hunger.
+The Neapolitans weren’t the original inventors of these culinary delights, but they were the ones who gave birth to the distinct form known as “Neapolitan” pizza. […] Pizza, or schiacciata or stiacciata, was always there:always existed in some form – someone, somewhere would lay wheat, rice, or another edible ingredient on a burnt stone to stave off hunger, devoid of any pleasure.
 Had the pizza been reduced to the concept of schiacciata, it would only have been a gray, odious thing, a sort of bitter medicine for the Neapolitan. […]

-But the second, prodigious invention consisted in giving shape: making the pizza round, square or rectangular.
+The miraculous second invention lay in giving it shape: making the pizza round, square, or rectangular.
 Why round?
-Because from ancient times, everything surrounding the Neapolitan man was round: the sun, the moon, and a gulf as round as a circle, between Vesuvius, Sorrento, Capri and Ischia. […] But the Neapolitan would never settle for merely giving a form to pizza, without adding color, without a sign of life as dazzling as the absurd drawing of a child.
+Because everything surrounding the Neapolitan man was round – the sun, the moon, and a gulf as circular as the space between Vesuvius, Sorrento, Capri, and Ischia.
+However, the Neapolitan would not be satisfied with merely shaping the pizza; it had to be adorned with color, a sign of life as vibrant as a child’s whimsical drawing.

-This is why the pizza’s tomato red would symbolize the Turkish pirate ships which engaged in continual raids; the mozzarella […] would represent the color of caravels scattered by hundreds in the port by the king, by any king to whom basil is devoted knowing that, no pizza is worthy of its name without basil and its flavor – and would perhaps symbolize the sunset, extravagance, or that indefinable “additional element”, that “something more” without which the Neapolitan spirit cannot live.
+This is why the pizza’s tomato red symbolizes the Turkish pirate ships engaging in relentless raids; the mozzarella […] as white as the sails of the caravels scattered by hundreds in the port by the king… by any king to whom basil is devoted knowing that, no pizza is worthy of its name without basil and its flavor – and would perhaps symbolize the sunset, extravagance, or that indefinable “extra element”, that “something more” without which the Neapolitan spirit cannot live.

-Pizza is an anthropological extension of the Neapolitan: a way of being that is unique to him, a way -that only he possesses- of staying warm under the sun or the moon, in a colorful world.
-If, later on, these colors happened to come together in the Italian flag, that was a pure coincidence.
+Pizza is an anthropological extension of the Neapolitan: a unique way of being, a manner -exclusive to Neapolitans- of staying warm under the sun or moon, immersed in a vibrant world.
+If, by chance, these colors later coincided with the Italian flag, it was a pure coincidence.

 Domenico Rea, Visite privée : Naples, Editions du Chêne, 1991.

-The pizza is the gastronomic thermometer of the market: its price goes up or down, depending on the price of its ingredients and their abundance or scarcity of the year.
-When the fish pizza is made with half a grain, that means the fishing was good; when made with whole grain, the catch was surely bad.
+The pizza serves as the gastronomic thermometer of the market: its price fluctuates, based on the cost and availability of its ingredients thoughout the year.
+If the fish pizza is crafted with half a grain, it indicates a bountiful fishing; if it’s made with whole grain, the catch was surely bad.

 Alexandre Dumas, Le Corricolo, Editions d’aujourd’hui, 1843.